dclab-skku/dclab-skku.github.io/docs/README.md

 dclab4u.github.io
 ====================

-The website for the DC Lab at the University of SKK
+The website for the DC Lab at Sungkyunkwan University.